articleIcon-icon

 Payroll, labor, and employment laws in Iowa

-Researching all the relevant laws in Iowa can be challenging as the state splits responsibility for enforcement between several agencies.
-A PEO can take care of this task for you, reducing the administrative burden on your team.
+Researching all the relevant laws in Iowa can be challenging, as the state splits responsibility for enforcement between several agencies.
+A PEO can handle this task for you, thereby reducing the administrative burden on your team.

 Here’s a breakdown of the main regulations employers need to know: